Where to Stay in Porto, Portugal — A Guide to the Best Areas and Hotels

 3. Hotel Aliadosis | Budget hotel

-The Hotel Aliadosis a cozy 3-star option near the Porto city center but also far from the Douro.
+The Hotel Aliadosis is a cozy 3-star option near the Porto city center and far from the Douro.
 At first, you might think it looks old, but the website informs us that the rooms have been remodeled.

 The restaurant on the first floor of the Aliados Hotel is the emblematic Café Guarany, which also offers live music in the evenings.